tannewt/wa-law.org/bill/2021-22/hb/1486/1/README.md

 # House Bill 1486

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1486.xml)
+## Section 1
+> This section adds a new section to an existing chapter [50.04](/rcw/50_unemployment_compensation/50.04_definitions.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.04_definitions.md) for context.

+"Vulnerable adult" has the same meaning as in RCW 74.34.020.

 ## Section 2
 > This section modifies existing section [50.20.010](/rcw/50_unemployment_compensation/50.20_benefits_and_claims.md).
 Here is the [modified chapter](rcw/50_unemployment_compensation/50.20_benefits_and_claims.md) for context.